ShUM and UNESCO

 Every year there are severtal ten thousands of visitors in each city - Speyer, Worms, and Mainz – interested in the diverse heritage of ShUM.

 The infrastructure varies, in regards to accommodations as well as catering.
 For Jewish visitors, all three cities are significant, but there is some limit to the length of time usually spent.
 Many people go back to Frankfurt or to another city after visiting.
 Tourists that are interested in ShUM and other offers also stay for various reasons as overnight guests.

 In the future, special offers for different visitor groups will be developed which open up to different needs.

-Whether the New Synagogue in Mainz, the Jewish Culture Days in Worms or the SchPIRA Museum in Speyer – there are plenty of points of reference for a time-transcending journey of discovery in the structures and monuments, the traditions and narratives of the ShUM-cities, their changing history, their unbroken significance for Jewish remembrance and, last but not least, examining what Jewish life means today.
+Whether the New Synagogue in Mainz, the Jewish Culture Days in Worms or the SchPIRA Museum in Speyer – there are plenty of points of reference for a time-transcending journey of discovery in the structures and monuments, the traditions and narratives of ShUM and the communities' history, their unbroken significance for Jewish remembrance and, last but not least, examining what Jewish life means today.